Gaston Caperton: Personal life

 William Gaston Caperton III was born in Charleston, Kanawha County.
 After attending Episcopal High School in Alexandria, Virginia, and the University of North Carolina, he returned to Charleston to manage a family-owned insurance firm.

 Caperton has been married three times.
-He and his first wife, Ella Dee Caperton (born Ella Kessel, Miss West Virginia 1964) divorced in 1989 during his first term, and she later unsuccessfully ran for election for state treasurer.
-Caperton and Dee had two boys, William Gaston ("Gat") Caperton IV and John Caperton.
-Dee died in France on September 1, 2000.
+He and his first wife, Ella Dee Caperton divorced in 1989 during his first term, and she later unsuccessfully ran for election for state treasurer.
+Caperton and Dee had two boys.
+She died in France on September 1, 2000.

 Caperton's second wife was the musical director/conductor of the Wheeling Symphony Orchestra, Rachael Worby.
 They divorced in 1998.

-In 2003, Caperton married his third wife, Israeli-American Idit Harel, an MIT PhD and Harvard EdM, education technology expert, mother of three, and founder and CEO of MaMaMedia and Globaloria.
+In 2003, Caperton married his third wife, Israeli-American Idit Harel, an education technology expert, mother of three, and founder and CEO of MaMaMedia and Globaloria.
 She and Caperton divorced in 2012.